Pawtucket

 By ETHAN SHOREY, Breeze Online News Editor

-PAWTUCKET – The Pawtucket Public Library, 13 Summer St., will host a talk and book signing by Tim White on Thursday, Jan.
+PAWTUCKET – The Pawtucket Public Library, 13 Summer St., will host a talk and book signing by Tim White this Thursday, Jan.
 26, at 7 p.m.

 White, an investigative reporter for WPRI-TV, talks about his... more